Superdrayh/TheMonkees_milestoneproject/README.md

 # The Monkees

-Yonghee's Miles Stone Project: User Centric Frontend Development - Code Institute This is a project website targets The Monkees fans and potential fans to provide brief information about The Monkees, their music, recent tour information/news and to publise their availability to perform at events, such as weddings/Christmas Parties.
+**Yonghee's Miles Stone Project: User Centric Frontend Development - Code Institute (2nd submission)** Please note this version is an improved version of my previous submission - https://superdrayh.github.io/Mini-project/

+This is a project website targets The Monkees fans and potential fans to provide brief information about The Monkees, their music, recent tour information/news and to publise their availability to perform at events, such as weddings/Christmas Parties.

 ## Demo